Miccighel/Readersourcing-2.0-RS_Server/README.md

 running `bin/rails publications:migrate_private_storage`.
 The task stops if the destination already exists, so it does not merge two storage trees implicitly.
 Files can instead be prepared again if the old copies are no longer required.

-The endpoint `GET /up` reports whether Rails can boot successfully and can be used for local or load balancer health checks.
+The endpoint `GET /up` reports whether Rails can boot successfully.
+The endpoint `GET /ready` also checks PostgreSQL and private publication storage.
 Database migration is not part of the server entrypoint.
-On a container platform, run `bin/rails db:migrate` as a separate deployment task before starting or replacing the application process.
+On a container platform, run `bin/rails db:migrate` as a separate deployment task before starting or replacing the application process, then run `bin/rails deployment:check` to verify migrations, storage, database access, and SMTP access.

+The production privacy policy describes only the processing performed by the current application.
+Its controller, provider, location, and retention values come from the production environment.
+The operator must verify these values against the actual hosting and email arrangements before public access is enabled.

 The publication preparation API returns a stable `status` for recoverable failures, including unavailable sources, authentication requirements, size limits, malformed or encrypted PDFs, RS_PDF failures, and final verification failures.